values for various fasteners on the various models of BMW Airhead Motorcycles

 Cylinder head stubs: 10 foot-pounds, Loctite RED.
 NOTE: I do this by feel, and the torque I use is

-likely much higher than 9, although I have never measured it.
+likely rather higher than 9, although I have never measured it.
 I heat the head, and freeze the

 stub, and add Loctite RED just before I assemble them, using a strap wrench or other tool, and

 Exhaust pipe finned nuts: Prior to 1981 the specification was 101-130 foot-pounds, later it went to

 145-159 foot-pounds.
 I have seen even higher published figures for 1981+.
 There is NO GOOD REASON to

 have these nuts so tight.
 I don't know how tight I put them, but I suspect it is not over 90

 foot-pounds.
 I never do them with a torque wrench, I always do it by feel, a decent grunt, using a